Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 The floor of the water management area has been fitted

-with a stainless-steel basin with direct drain tubes.
+with a stainless-steel basin with direct drain tubes to eliminate spilled fluids entering the back-section or its frame.

-Drinking water is stored in 2 x 100 litre steel tanks
+Drinking water is stored in 2 x 100 litre steel tanks.
+2 tanks have been chosen to prevent losing all potable water if we fill in water of bad quality.

 Stainless-steel tanks were chosen to prevent the loss